introducing first foods

 - Fruit and vegetables

-- Starchy foods (e.g. bread, rice, pasta and potatoes)
+- Starchy foods (e.g. potatoes, rice, pasta, couscous, quinoa and bread)

-- Meat, fish (well-cooked, no bones), well-cooked eggs, pulses (peas, beans or lentils)
+- Meat, fish (well-cooked, no bones), well-cooked eggs, pulses (peas, beans or lentils and nut butters)

 - Whole milk and dairy products.
-Dairy products made from whole milk, such as unsweetened yogurt, fromage frais and custard.
-Small amounts of whole milk can be used in cooking or added to other foods such as cereal.
+Foods made from whole milk, such as unsweetened yogurt, fromage frais and custard.
+Whole milk can be used in cooking or added to other foods such as cereal.

 Your baby can join in with the family by eating 3 meals a day by their first birthday.